 In 1992 the Ian Gow Memorial Health Centre was built at the heart of the Shinewater estate.
 Shinewater Community Church, which continues to meet in the Community Centre next door, asked if they could cover the building costs of adding on two small rooms to the Health Centre premises.
 This then opened as the ‘Chat Shop’ run by volunteers from the church as a drop-in centre for the community.

-Since 2012 the work at the Centre has grown and expanded to its present day team in 2018 of 4 trustees, 4 centre staff, 4 advisors, 14 counsellors and 5 volunteers.
+To date the work at the Centre has grown and expanded to its present day team in 2018 covering three sites in Eastbourne with a team of 4 trustees, 4 centre staff, 5 advisors, 12 counsellors and 7 volunteers.